All Products

 • Data volume is less than 1 TB.

-• You run lightweight analytics such as low-frequency ad hoc queries or small- to medium-scale business intelligence (BI) report generation.
+• You run low-frequency ad hoc queries or small- to medium-scale BI reports.

-• You have limited budgets and need a cost-effective solution, or you are in a trial phase for non-core services.
+• You need a cost-effective solution or are trialing non-core services.

-The following table compares the active instance types across five capability dimensions.
+The following table compares active instance types across five capability dimensions.

 Feature